Login

 Today, there are hundreds of ceramics factories in China that have been certified by the FDA to meet strict manufacturing standards.
 Many of those factories are also certified to meet California’s even stricter Prop 65 standards for lead and cadmium.
 Losing either certification is extremely bad for business and re-certification is not easy, so the factories have modernized their manufacturing methods and have found safe ways to add color and glaze to their ceramics without the use of heavy metals.

 I normally try to avoid anything manufactured in China, because I question the chemicals they use, the pollution from the factories, and the treatment of their workers.
-After my research, however, I feel ok with buying ceramic that has been manufactured in China with regards to product safety and environmental safety, so long as the factory has been certified by the FDA and for Prop 65.
+After my research, however, I feel okay with buying ceramic that has been manufactured in China with regards to product safety and environmental safety, so long as the factory has been certified by the FDA and for Prop 65.
 (You can check the packaging or website to be sure.)
 These certifications, however, do not guarantee the workers are treated well or paid a fair living wage, so that is still a consideration.

 Pottery that is not intended for use with food